101companies/101worker/extractor/README.md

 To run the extractors some modules/libraries and runtime environments have to be installed on the  machine.
 The follow file should give a short overview about those.
-They will however be automatic installed by the execution ./install in the 101worker tree.
+They will however be automatic installed by the execution of ./install in the 101worker tree.
 If you add a new extractor make sure that the needed packadges will be installed.
 The OS shall be Ubuntu